 Posterior cruciate ligament (PCL) injuries make up between 3 and 20 percent of all knee ligament injuries.
 However, PCL injuries are often left diagnosed.
-Why it is left undiagnosed and untreated is that even in 2016, the PCL is not well understood.
+Why it is left undiagnosed and untreated is that even in 2016 research, the PCL is not well understood.
 Listen to this research: